marcelorcorrea/falae/README.md

 ```
 bundle install
 ```
-Set FALAE_IMAGES_PATH environment variable, which should points to a directory where pictograms and users images will be stored.
-It should not set this variable to the app public directory.
+Set FALAE_IMAGES_PATH environment variable to point to a directory where pictograms and user's images will be stored in.
+This variable should not point to the app's public directory.

 ```
 export FALAE_IMAGES_PATH=<dir-name>